rnd-rivertech/frontend/gallery/src/pages/components/ha-dialogs.markdown

 ### Confirmation dialog
 > **Delete dashboard?**
 >
-> Dashboard [dashboard name] will be permanently deleted from Home Assistant.
+> Dashboard [dashboard name] will be permanently deleted from RiverOS.
 >
 > Cancel / Delete